Tree Removal Cost Sydney 2026

 Tree height is the primary cost determinant, as taller trees require more specialised equipment, longer working times, and higher safety precautions:

-• Extra large trees (20m+): Require complex dismantling, multiple crew members, and extensive safety planning
+- Extra large trees (20m+): Require complex dismantling, trained climbers, ground support, and extensive safety planning

 2. Tree Species and Complexity